 Program Specific Admission Requirements

 The priority application deadline for admission into the following fall term is November 15 and the regular application deadline is March 1.
 Applications received after March 1 may be considered at the Program Director’s discretion.
 Additionally, the School Counseling program accepts applications for admission into the spring and summer terms at the discretion of the Program Director and based on seat availability.

 Students with an undergraduate GPA of less than 3.00 on a 4.00 scale, may be required to submit other evidence of their ability to successfully complete a graduate program, such as grades in other graduate-level courses, a record of progressively higher work responsibilities, or scores from the Miller Analogies Test or Graduate Record Examination.

-Applicants must complete specially developed recommendation forms for the program and respond to three additional program specific essays in order to finalize and submit the application.
+Applicants must complete specially developed recommendation forms for the program and provide a detailed personal statement in order to finalize and submit the application.
 These documents are requested and collected as part of the on-line application process.

-Applicants are expected to have completed a course in each of the following areas: Introduction to Statistics (Descriptive Statistics or Basic Inferential Statistics), Introduction to Theories of Personality, Counseling or Psychotherapy and Lifespan Development (Developmental Psychology, Adulthood, Adolescence, Childhood, Growth and Development).
+Applicants are expected to have completed a course in each of the following three areas: Introduction to Statistics (Descriptive Statistics or Basic Inferential Statistics), Introduction to Theories of Personality, Counseling or Psychotherapy and Lifespan Development (Developmental Psychology, Adulthood, Adolescence, Childhood, Growth and Development).